swatterrpe50868/swatterrpe/README.md

-The development of the interstate highway system in the United States, initiated by President Dwight D. Eisenhower in the 1950s, revolutionized long-distance travel and commerce, connecting cities and regions across the country.
+The development of the first expressways, or controlled-access highways, in the United States in the mid-20th century provided fast and efficient travel routes for commuters and long-distance travelers alike.